 The Grade I listed park opened in 1847 and was the first park built at public expense.
 The barrier of social class was non-existent in the park, which was a real innovation.

-One of the innovatory features of Birkenhead Park was the system of circulation and traffic segregation, which also serves to divide the park into areas of a different character.
+One of the innovatory features of Birkenhead Park was the circulation and traffic segregation system, which also divides the park into areas of a different character.
 The chief designer Joseph Paxton created a park that resembled that of the English countryside.

 The park’s best-known feature is a boathouse with a pavilion superstructure, designed to be used as a bandstand situated on the western shore of one of the lakes.